Bridging loans and stamp duty – can specialist finance cover the levy and help with a new deadline?

 But while the stamp duty holiday had a positive impact on prices, the market somewhat went into reverse when the taps were turned off.
 Average house prices fell by £6,000 between September and October 2021, following the end of the holiday.

 Also, demand for property dropped in the immediate aftermath.
 UK house sales fell 52% in the month after the deadline.
-While the impact of the holiday has started to diminish, stamp duty rules may come to the forefront once more over the coming years.
+While the impact of the holiday has diminished, stamp duty rules may come to the forefront once more over the coming years.
 A fresh deadline is on the horizon.
-Bridging loans and stamp duty queries could skyrocket.
+Many could soon be looking into bridging loans for stamp duty obligations once again.

 Get ready for a new deadline, and ramped up demand

-More stamp duty cuts were announced in September’s “mini budget”.
+More stamp duty cuts were announced in Liz Truss’ “mini Budget”.
 They were intended to be permanent.
-But, following a somewhat disastrous reception, the government was forced to U-turn on many of its new promises.
+But, following a disastrous reception, the government was forced to U-turn on many of its new promises.

 But, where demand rises, property investors could struggle to get ahead.
-Mainstream lenders and high street banks have tightened their criteria in recent months.
-UK mortgage approvals fell to the lowest level seen since mid-2020 in late 2022.
+Mainstream lenders and high street banks tightened their criteria following the mini Budget, while UK mortgage approvals fell to the lowest level seen since mid-2020 in late 2022.
+Should the economy face any other nasty shocks in the future, it’s unclear if the high street players will have an appetite to lend.

 Fortunately, the specialist lending industry will be there to support property investors in need.
 As last-minute buyers sought to take advantage of the stamp duty holiday, we were able to keep up with the intensity of the market.

 Specialist lenders are primed to adapt to these kinds of unique, somewhat unexpected market movements.
 We can issue bridging loans in as little as 3 days.
-Giving you time to spare for hitting that looming deadline.
+Leaving investors with time to spare for hitting any looming deadline.

-Our flexibility also allows us to not only adapt to your circumstances, but also keep up with changing legislation.
-We take the macro-economic environment into account when assessing your plans.
-We understand how new tax rules, shifting demand, and political instability could impact your investment.
-Bridging loans and stamp duty headaches could be eased with our specialist lending products.
+Our flexibility also allows us to not only adapt to their circumstances, but also keep up with changing legislation.
+We take the macro-economic environment into account when assessing a borrower’s plans.
+We understand how new tax rules, shifting demand, and political instability could impact an investment.
+Headaches about a bridging loan for stamp duty could be eased with our specialist lending products.

-If you want to get ahead of another last-minute sprint, we may be able to get your property investment plans to the finish line before others have even started the race.
+If investors want to get ahead of another last-minute sprint, we may be able to get their property investment plans to the finish line before others have even started the race.